Sunday, January 19, 2025

 Stephen saw a vision (view, sight, see, form, shape, appearance, position, location, etc.) of Jesus standing on the right hand (righthand side, not to the left, or beneath, or above, but to the side) of God the Father (a being, a person, someone who occupies space so that Jesus can be to the right of Him), not an amorphous, formless nothing, not an invisible spirit (Acts 7:56).

 The form of the Father and Son were never fundamentally different, in scripture, in thought, or in good logic.
 The heavens tell us in every way, God is a man just like His Son.
 Straightforward and simple.
+If He tells us we can inherit all that the Father has, well, one thing He has is an eternal nature--that He has been God through all eternity.
+Then if we can inherit this from Him, did He inherit it as well?
+As Stephen E. Robinson puts it, "Does the infinite not bestow infinity upon the finite with which it is joined together in one?"
+3

 1- Against Heresies, Vol. 5: Preface; TANF vol. 1, p.526.
 In AH 4:38